 Changes without regulatory effect.
-Subsections have been renumbered.
+Subsections have been renumbered and reference citations have been amended.

 Amend § 7024.
 Requests to Know.

 Subsection (d) has been revised to require businesses to provide a way for consumers to confirm that certain sensitive personal information the business maintains is the same as what the consumer believes it should be.
 This is necessary to harmonize how businesses handle requests to know certain sensitive pieces of personal information with how they handle requests to correct those same pieces of personal information.
 This benefits consumers by giving them a means to know whether the sensitive personal information the business has about them is correct.